-Figure 2.4: Just below the Home Folder icon, you will see the Firefox icon.
-Notice the triangle on the right side indicating it is the application in the foreground (on top of all other applications), and the triangle on the left side indicating there's only one window associated with Firefox at this time.
+Figure 2.4: Just below the Files icon, you will see the Firefox icon.
+Notice the triangle on the right side indicating it is the application in the foreground and the triangle on the left side indicating there's only one window associated with Firefox at this time.